 In this post, we’ll explore some of the variables associated with financing your retirement and compare them to the cost of moving to a senior living community.
 In the end, you might be surprised at just how much financial sense it makes to choose stress-free retirement living at one of our Springpoint communities in New Jersey and Delaware.

 It’s easy to think of the cost of home ownership as your mortgage payment and your utility bills, but this doesn’t begin to describe the whole picture.
 When comparing the cost of aging in place at your current home and moving to a Life Plan community, you’ll want to consider the potentially unpredictable expenses associated with homeownership, lifestyle, and personal health and wellness.

 From your homeowners’ insurance and property taxes to major home maintenance expenses like replacing a roof or siding damaged in a storm, the cost of staying in your current home is anything but fixed.
 Now consider the cost of maintaining your current lifestyle: dining out, transportation and vehicle maintenance, cultural activities and entertainment – these expenses add up quickly.

 Finally, you’ll also need to consider the costs associated with maintaining your personal health and wellbeing.
 Later in life, should the need arise, you might also have to factor in the additional cost of unforeseen healthcare expenses, including the possibility of moving to a long-term care community.
-Again, this is what makes choosing a continuing care retirement community an advantageous financial decision for your future.
+Again, this is what makes choosing a Life Plan community an advantageous financial decision for your future.
 All Springpoint communities offer quality healthcare services right on the campus, so once you settle in you won’t need to worry about relocating for health reasons.

 At Springpoint, we understand that deciding where and how you’d like to live during your retirement years is a complex decision.
 This is why we offer a free guide full of useful information to help you understand the financial value of moving to one of our communities.